A Patient’s Experience with a Mesothelioma Clinical Trial

 These studies give people a chance to play a more active role in their own health care.
 Many participants appreciate the opportunity to choose a new therapy from a list of clinical trials and possibly be among the first group of patients to benefit from these experimental treatments.

-In addition to a full team of specialists providing quality care to patients, research coordinators keep a watchful eye on side effects and ensure the study follows all safety regulations.
+In addition to a full team of specialists providing quality care to patients, research coordinators keep a watchful eye on side effects while ensuring the study follows all safety regulations.

 Participants in clinical trials also tend to have more positive results than people who choose the standard treatment.
 Some key benefits include closer monitoring throughout treatment and easier access to advice and support from medical professionals.